haaag/zohoWidget/README.md

 ## Description

-Small Widget written in Javascript to integrate external API with Zoho CRM
+I'm learning Javascript so I made a small Widget to integrate external API with Zoho CRM

 ## Folder Structure